saaspegasus/pegasus-docs/experimental/react-front-end.md

 The main routes for the project are configured in `main.tsx`, and you can also include child routes by following the pattern used by the employee demo.

+## URLs in Emails

+Some workflows, like email confirmation and password reset, require sending the user a link to your site.
+Allauth only supports a single link for the entire application so you need to choose whether that link should go to your Django application or your React front end.

+To use the React front end's pages for these workflows, you can set `USE_HEADLESS_URLS = True` in your settings or environment variables.
+This will configure the [`HEADLESS_FRONTEND_URLS` setting](https://docs.allauth.org/en/dev/headless/configuration.html) to work with the built-in front end.

 ## Known Limitations